 The Modern Language Association created the MLA Style, currently in its 8th edition, to provide researchers with guidelines for writing and documenting scholarly borrowings.
 Most often used in the humanities, MLA style (or MLA format) has been adopted and used by numerous other disciplines, in multiple parts of the world.

 MLA provides standard rules to follow so that most research papers are formatted in a similar manner.
 This makes it easier for readers to comprehend the information.
-MLA’s citation and bibliographic standards allow readers to easily comprehend the different parts of a citation for referencing purposes.
+The MLA in-text citation guidelines, MLA works cited standards, and MLA annotated bibliography instructions provide scholars with the information they need to properly cite sources in their research papers, articles, and assignments.

 What is APA